Gala in the kitchen

 Photo Guriev Kasha Dessert at Gala's Kitchen

-Guriev Kashafarina porridge with fruits, nuts, and very important ingredient firm top – skins from boiling milk or cream.
-Most famous Russian dessert from semolina.
-Guriev kasha was invented by Dmitri Alexandrovich Guryev, Tsar Alexander First Minister of Finance in 1812.
-The dessert was first introduced to the cooking World in Paris as Russian dessert in 1814.
+Гурьевская каша ( Guriev Kasha ) – farina porridge with fruits, nuts, and very important ingredient top – skins from boiling milk or cream.
+The most famous Russian dessert is made from semolina.
+Guriev kasha was invented by Dmitri Alexandrovich Guryev, Tsar Alexander’s First Minister of Finance, in 1812.
+The dessert was first introduced to the cooking World in Paris as a Russian dessert in 1814.

 Photo Russian stuffed cabbage Golubzi

-Golubzi – Stuffed cabbage leaves with meat and rice and sauteed in sauce with vegetables.
+Голубцы ( Golubzi ) – Stuffed cabbage leaves with meat and rice and sautéed in sauce with vegetables.
 Serve with sour cream.
-Golubzi dish has also easier variation – lenivie golubzi ( Lazy golubzi).
-In lazy golubzi version, we add shredded cabbage to meat and rice.
+Golubzi dish also has an easier variation – lenivie golubzi ( Lazy golubzi).
+In the lazy golubzi version, we add shredded cabbage to the meat and rice.
 Another version of lazy golubzi is layers of ingredients.

 Photo Siberian Golubzi Recipe